adamtulinius/direnv-k8s/README.md

 1.  cd into the directory, and notice that direnv complains about the env not being allowed yet
 1. READ THROUGH THE ENTIRY `.envrc` (or `create-environment.sh`) SCRIPT, AND CONFIRM THAT IT DOESN'T DO ANYTHING NASTY!
 1. If happy with the above, run `direnv allow .`

+Repeat the above steps for each k8s environment you want to access.

+# oh-my-zsh integration

+1.  source `zsh-integration` from your theme
+2.  add `${k8s_info}` somewhere in the PROMPT-definition

+This will add something like `k8s:cluster/namespace` to the prompt.
+Colors can be controlled by writing the desired color name (e.g. "red") to `~/.config/direnv-k8s/$name/color`, where `$name` has the same meaning as in the previous sections.

+Done.